 Original source: Limelight Networks

 Here’s where Content Delivery Networks (CDN) can help.
-CDNs act as distributed servers connected by private fiber links that speed digital content delivery such as web pages and video to the user via internet service provider last mile connections.
-This method minimizes latency, or slow response times, and eases the traffic load on a customer’s own network.
+CDNs act as distributed servers connected by private fiber links that speed digital content delivery, such as web pages and video, to the user via internet service provider last-mile connections.
+This method minimizes latency or slow response times and eases the traffic load on a customer’s own network.
 The closer the CDN edge server is to a user, the faster the content will be delivered.

-During times of high traffic -- for the whole internet as opposed to a single area -- CDNs can help by distributing traffic loads as widely as possible, serving customer traffic from local data centers as opposed to a centralized location.
+During times of high traffic -- for the whole internet as opposed to a single area -- CDNs can help by distributing traffic loads as widely as possible, serving customer traffic from local data centers instead of a centralized location.
 When a user heads to a website, for example, the edge server closest to him or her is the one that delivers the content.
 This allows the data to travel the shortest distance possible, reducing latency delays and speeding up page load times.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.